pdsdahal/BCA_Object-Oriented-Programming_In_Java/README.md

 # BCA_Object-oriented-programming-in-java
 BCA Object oriented programming in java
-# This project covers preliminary concept of object-oriented approach in prgramming
-# with basic skills using java.
+# This project covers preliminary concept of object-oriented approach in programming with basic skills using java.